carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 cannot be moved from the LLVM core to libc++ without the copyright owner's permission.

-Note that the LLVM Project does distribute llvm-gcc and dragonegg, **which are GPL.** This means that anything "linked" into llvm-gcc must itself be compatible with the GPL, and must be releasable under the terms of the GPL.
-This implies that **any code linked into llvm-gcc and distributed to others may be subject to the viral aspects of the GPL** (for example, a proprietary code generator linked into llvm-gcc must be made available under the GPL).
+Note that the LLVM Project does distribute dragonegg, **which is GPL.** This means that anything "linked" into dragonegg must itself be compatible with the GPL, and must be releasable under the terms of the GPL.
+This implies that **any code linked into dragonegg and distributed to others may be subject to the viral aspects of the GPL** (for example, a proprietary code generator linked into dragonegg must be made available under the GPL).
 This is not a problem for code already distributed under a more liberal license (like the UIUC license), and GPL-containing subprojects are kept in separate SVN repositories whose LICENSE.txt files specifically indicate that they contain GPL code.